 The reality is that almost every successful independent author has “made their own luck”.
 They have written book after book after book.
 After they have finished writing they have switched to marketing mode and worked some more.
 Their hard work has been rewarded and you should have no doubt that’s what it was… hard work.

 So if they were not plain lucky, then what can you do as an author to improve your odds of independent publishing success?
-Here are eight things you should do.
+Here are seven things you should do.

 1. Write.
 Write.
 Write.